 This Ferris wheel is located in Icon Park near I-Drive.
 Its prime location makes it close to mini-golf, multiple escape rooms, tons of restaurants, Andretti Thrill Park, Universal Studios, and Top Golf!
 If you plan on going to the Orlando Eye, it is easy to make a day out of all of the activities around.

 7. Go to a Dinner Show

 Growing up, my family and I used to always go to a dinner show in Orlando during the summers.
 We did them ALL.
 We did Pirates Dinner Adventure, Medieval Times, the Dolly Parton one (before it closed), and the Sea World Luau.
 We always had the best time.
 Even as an adult, my parents loved them.
 If you are looking for a unique dinner experience, I would suggest looking into the dinner theatre shows around Orlando, there are plenty of them!

-8. Ripley’s Museum on I-Drive
+8. See the Weird at Ripley’s Museum on I-Drive

 Similar to Wonder Works, Ripley’s Believe It or Not is a more educational experience.
-Ripley’s lives up to it’s name very quickly as you enter the building.
+Ripley’s lives up to its name very quickly as you enter the building.
 Some of the exhibits you just simply cannot believe are real.
 The whole place is self-guided so you can take as much or as little time at each exhibit as you would like.
 You and your children will both be fascinated by the oddities that Ripley’s has to offer.
-It is definitely and interesting place to visit.
+It is definitely an interesting place to visit.

 Ripley’s Museum makes for a great indoor activity if it is raining or simply too hot to be outside.
 After a day or two of walking the parks, your feet will thank you for going to a museum where you don’t have to walk 10 miles to get to the attractions.
 Ripley’s makes the perfect place to go if you want your kids to get some hands-on learning for way cheaper than a day at Disney.